One sided extendability and p-continuous analytic capacities: Continuous analytic capacities

 \begin{theorem} There is a compact subset $ L $ of $ \mathbb{C} $ such that $ a_1(L)=0<a_0(L) $. \end{theorem} \begin{proof} We consider the same Cantor type set $ L $ which appeared in the proof of the previous theorem.
-We keep the same notation.
+We keep the same notations.

 We now take any $ f $ which belongs to $ A^1(\Omega\cup\{\infty\}) $.
 Subtracting $ f(\infty) $ from $ f $, we may also assume that $ f(\infty)=0 $.

 Let $ z_0\in\Omega $.
 Then there is $ n_0 $ such that $ z_0\notin L_n $ for all $ n\geq n_0 $.